Review of Dr. Tim’s Dry Dog Food

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The sixth ingredient is whole eggs.
-Eggs are easy to digest and have an exceptionally high biological value.
+In any case, eggs are easy to digest and have an exceptionally high biological value.

-The seventh ingredient is rice bran, a healthy by-product of milling whole grain rice.
+The eighth ingredient is rice bran, a healthy by-product of milling whole grain rice.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, fat as well as vitamins and minerals.